7 DAY WESTERN GEORGIA ROAD TRIP ITINERARY

 We’ve designed it as a loop from Kutaisi, with an alternative route option for those wishing to start or end in Tbilisi.
 This itinerary is suitable for any car or campervan, and we’ve included both indoor accommodation and suggested camp spots for each day, making it suitable for a variety of budgets and travel styles.

-In this guide we provide downloadable route maps, a detailed itinerary, and all the practical info you need to organise your western Georgia road trip.
+In this guide we provide a detailed daily itinerary, offer an accompanying route map, plus all the practical info you need to organise your western Georgia road trip.
 And as this itinerary can be incorporated into a longer Georgia road trip, we also give suggestions for extending your journey further.

 *Some of the links in this post are affiliate links – if you purchase a product or service via these links, we may earn a small commission at no extra cost to you.
 This helps offset the cost of running this blog and keeps us travelling so that we can continue to produce great content for you.
 We greatly appreciate your support!*